wp-plugins/nextgen-facebook/readme.txt

 * Added the "Add Page Ancestor Tags" and "Add Page Titles as Tags" options.
 * Added a Head Link Settings section on the settings page with the "Author Link URL" and "Publisher Link URL" options.
 * Added a "Performance Tuning" section in the readme.txt.
 * Added a Donate button on the options page.
-Please show your appreciation for NextGEN Facebook OG by donating a few dollars.
+Please show your appreciation for NGFB by donating a few dollars.
 Thank you.
 * Improved debugging output with a debug function and dump of the OG array.

 = Version 2.4.1 =